anttonis/spica-users-demo/README.md

 Users page shows current employees.

-Search by First and Last name by typing inside the search box.
+Search by First and Last name when typing inside the search box.

 Add new User by navigating to "Add User" tab and enter values.
 Note that all fields need to be correctly entered (e.g. Maticna st. requires 13 numbers).

 ## Presence page

-User is able to see current employee presence by picking a date & time - i.e. shows if the employee has been pressent since entered time.
+User is able to see current employee presence by picking a date & time - shows if the employee has been pressent since entered time.